blbadger/blbadger.github.io/index.md

  </head>

 ## Dynamics
 Dynamics is the mathematical approach to change over time.
-Nonlinear dynamics are not additive, or in other words the sum of an ensemble is more than the parts that compose it.
-Nonlinear systems are nearly all unsolveable, and though deterministic are unpredictable.
+Most dynamical systems are nonlinear, which are not additive, meaning that the sum of an ensemble is more than the parts that compose it.
+Nonlinear systems are mostly unsolvable, and though deterministic are unpredictable.

 ### [Logistic map](/logistic-map.md)